antigenius0910/instant_tech_support/README.md

 # 5000
 Requirement:
-Need "a raspberry pi" and "external web camera" also the "big red button".
+Need a "raspberry pi" and "external web camera" also the "big red button".

 Note:
 My code will run on mac yosemite, it got re-written from macgeek's original code since a lot of functions doesn't work on yosemite.